 The real estate purchase agreement you sign is a legally binding contract between you and the buyer.
 If you have any questions about the legality of your contract, get a lawyer on your team immediately.
 No one else on the team is qualified to give you legal advice.

 - If no agent is involved: For example, suppose you’re selling your house by yourself.
 If neither you nor the buyer has an agent, get a lawyer to prepare the contract, and have the lawyer do the work that an agent would normally handle.
-As Chapter 6 explains, eliminating the real estate agent doesn’t eliminate the disclosures, inspections, contingency removals, and other details involved in the house-selling process.
+Eliminating the real estate agent doesn’t eliminate the disclosures, inspections, contingency removals, and other details involved in the house-selling process.

 - The location of your property: In states such as California, lawyers rarely work on deals that only involve filling in the blanks on a standard, preprinted purchase agreement that’s been previously reviewed and approved by members of the state bar association.
 In other states, however, lawyers routinely do everything from preparing purchase contracts to closing the escrow.
 Your agent, if you’re working with one, knows the role lawyers play in your locale.